 Sunset Concerts at the Skirball

-Now in its 23rd year, the popular Sunset Concert series at the Skirball Cultural Center (2701 N. Sepulveda Blvd, Los Angeles 90049) kicks off on July 18 and runs through August 22, with a full lineup of performers to be announced in May.
+Now in its 23rd year, the popular Sunset Concert series at the Skirball Cultural Center (2701 N. Sepulveda Blvd, Los Angeles 90049) kicks off on July 18 and runs through August 22.
 Presented every summer since 1997 in the Skirball’s picturesque hillside setting, Sunset Concerts features both emerging and established talents, drawing music fans from across greater Los Angeles.
 Music fans of all ages are invited to arrive early to enjoy food and drink under the stars and also explore the museum galleries.
 Concert admission is free and open to the public.

 Summer Nights at the Hammer Museum

-Co-presented with KCRW 89.9FM, the highly anticipated Summer Nights at the Hammer Museum (10899 Wilshire Blvd, Los Angeles 90024) is a free summer concert series that is sure to feature an eclectic lineup of rising bands and artists.
+Co-presented with KCRW 89.9FM, Summer Concerts at the Hammer Museum (10899 Wilshire Blvd, Los Angeles 90024) is a free summer music series that's renowned for featuring an eclectic lineup of rising bands and artists.
 The popular Hammer shows kick off at around 6:30 p.m. in the museum’s courtyard and guests are free to roam through the galleries until 9 p.m.
 The all-ages shows are free and open to the public.
 Past performers have included Cut Chemist, Elohim, Grace Mitchell, Peanut Butter Wolf, Wargirl, and more.

 For more information on upcoming events and to purchase tickets, visit the Descanso Gardens website.